Review – Shadow of the Tomb Raider

 The skill tree has the usual unlockable skills for Seeker, Warrior, and Scavenger.
 Seeker abilities range from upgrading your survival sight to show items, collectibles, and traps, to collecting ammo automatically after stealth kills and bartering.
-Warrior abilities range from auto locking on to enemies vital spots while zoomed in, to firing up to 3 arrow at once.
+Warrior abilities range from auto locking on to enemies vital spots while zoomed in, to firing up to three arrows at once.
 Scavenger abilities were my bread and butter since this is where you get to flesh out Lara’s over powered stealth skills.
 Scavenger lets you chain up to 2 stealth kills, doing a stealth kill with no chance of alerting enemies, and crafting all sorts of specialty arrows.
 Some skills will actually be locked behind challenge tombs which gives you even more reason to play the best part of the game anyway.
 My main issue with the skill tree is the design and layout of the tree itself.
 It’s a horrible eyesore.

 The gunplay still feels very similar to Rise, still not perfect and a little floaty, but serviceable nonetheless.
 I am 100% a stealth guy so my main weapon was my bow and stealth takedowns anyway, but there will be sections in the game that will force you to use some more firepower.
 You still have access to shotguns, rifles, and pistols with various models to upgrade.
 My issue with the gunplay is the lack of punch every gun has.
 They all feel like you’re shooting the airsoft version and it made me want to go right back to my bow.